prasadkjose/Notes/Obsidian Vault/Learning Notes/Artificial Intelligence/OCI Generative AI Professional.md

 	1. Text, Language, Image etc
 	2. Diffusion Models:
 		1. Produce complex output simultaneously rather token by token. like in decoders.
+		2.  not used in text generation because text representation is categorical, unlike images.
 3. Language Models
 	1. Create plans and reasons.
 	2. Take actions as response to plans.